Estadio Diego Armando Maradona

-Estadio Diego Armando Maradona is a stadium located in the district of Villa General Mitre, Buenos Aires, Argentina.
-It is the home venue of club Argentinos Juniors, and has a capacity of 26,000.
+The Estadio Diego Armando Maradona is a football stadium located in the district of Villa General Mitre, Buenos Aires, Argentina.
+It is the home venue of club Argentinos Juniors, and has a capacity of 25,110 spectators.

 It was given its name in 2004 in honour of former Argentinos player Diego Maradona (1960–2020) who made his professional debut here in 1976, following the refurbishment of the ground, and to celebrate the club's centenary year.

 History

+The first field of Argentinos Juniors was located on Gaona and Añasco streets, moving to Villa Ballester in 1906 although the team only remained one year there, returning to their original neighborhood but in another field located on Luis Viale and Parral streets.
+In 1913 Argentinos Juniors set their field on Fraga and Estomba in Villa Ortúzar, which would be also used by clubs Colegiales in the 1930s and Almagro in the 1940s.
+The club played their home matches there until 1924.

+Between 1925 and 1937 Argentinos Juniors built and used a stadium on a land owned by Buenos Aires and Pacific Railway.
+The venue was located on Av.
+San Martìn and Punta Arenas in La Paternal neighborhood.
+Nevertheless the BA&P Railway evicted Argentinos Juniors from the land after the club had a large debt with the British company.
+The club moved to Médanos and Boyacá streets and built a new stadium with the structures previously dismantled.
+The new stadium was opened on 27 April 1940 when Argentinos Juniors defeated Barracas Central 2–1.

-Before the construction of this stadium, there was another one on the same place, wooden made, which first opened in 1940.
-Since it was small and unsafe, it was left apart in the early 1980s, and the football team moved its basis to the nearer Arquitecto Ricardo Etcheverri stadium, in the neighbourhood of Caballito.
+Since it was small and unsafe, the stadium was left apart in the early 1980s, and the football team moved its basis to the nearer Arquitecto Ricardo Etcheverri stadium, in the neighbourhood of Caballito.
 The idea was to build a modern and bigger stadium with the 5,800,000 dollars that the club received from the transfer of Diego Armando Maradona to the FC Barcelona but finally that money was invested in constructing other venues at the multisport complex Las Malvinas, owned by the same club, and in bringing some first level footballers in order to succeed at the national championship.
 The project of the new stadium had to wait until the next decade.